Earn a Bachelor's and a Master's in Less Time

 - The accelerated master's program requires a student to be accepted into the Graduate School and the Master of Science in Computer Science program prior to the awarding of the bachelor's degree.

-- Only students who will complete both bachelor's and master's degrees in the Department of Computer Science at Michigan Tech are eligible to enroll in the accelerated master's program.
+- Michigan Tech students who will complete a bachelor's degree in the Department of Computer Science or Computer Engineering are eligible to enroll in the accelerated master's program.

 - Students already enrolled in a graduate program may not retroactively enroll in the Computer Science Accelerated Master's program.